Sandringham High School: T2 era and JC

 Building home economics with its proximity to Chibero College of Agriculture, with a technical emphasis on good results.

 Extracurriulars

 The school released a gospel album entitled Dai Waiziva.
 All songs on this album were composed by the choirmaster Mr. Chimuti.
 The song "Rumbidzwai" off this album peaked at #1 on the Power FM top 20.
 The school was inspired to release an album by an Upper Six group of 2007 (Vatendi).

 The school offers quizzes, debates, chess, and drama.
-The debate club earned medals at national events, particularly the teams led by Moses Muchapirei (1999-2000) and the 2004 team when Nyasha Svotwa reached the National finals in the Public Speaking Junior category.

 Sports include athletics, football, basketball, volleyball, tennis, and softball.